 On the 22nd of July, I woke up to yet another day of seeing a black and white photo of a vivacious woman on the news.
 Her strangled and partially burned body stashed inside a garbage barrel was found five days after her disappearance.
-The murderer tried to remove the traces of murder by burning her body in a garbage barrel in the forest area and poured concrete on it.
+The murderer tried to remove the traces of crime by burning her body in a garbage barrel in the forest and poured concrete on it.
 During the testimony, he stated, “I killed her in a moment of anger” Pınar was the 32nd woman that got murdered in July.

 Pınar was a 27 years old university student.
 She got killed by Hakan Avcı, her ex-boyfriend, because she rejected him.

 After this event, Turkish women started #challengeaccepted as a way to raise their voice, to stand in solidarity with the women, raise awareness about the Istanbul Convention, and to show that it could be their photo on the screens one day.
 We are well aware that our photos can be displayed for 15 seconds in the morning news.
 It is normalized.
 People got used to seeing black and white pictures of murdered women.
 Every.
 Single.
 Day.
 In 2019 alone, there were 479 recorded femicides.
 Because most of these murderers are their boyfriends, husbands, or other close family members, most of them remain unrecognized.
 That is why it is a challenge to post a black and white photo in the first place.